hasnocool/war_thunder_camouflage_installer/README.md

 ## Acknowledgments

 Big thanks to everyone who made this project possible!
 Special shout-out to the libraries used: `eframe`, `egui`, `rusqlite`, and more.

-NOW INCLUDE A CALL TO ACTION AT THE TOP OF THIS README THAT WE NOW SUPPORT MAC OSX AND WE HAVE COMPILED A VERSION WITH BIG SUR AND THE README TO IT IS HERRE https://github.com/hasnocool/war_thunder_camouflage_installer/blob/master/README.MACOSX.md

-[2024-09-11 21:17:15]

-[2024-09-11 21:25:54]

-[2024-09-11 21:36:47]